BlockchainCommons/Gordian/Envelope/Use-Cases/Educational.md

 ### #1.
 Danika Proves Her Worth (Credentials, Signature)

-> _Problem Solved:_ Danika needs to be able to prove her credentials as an electrical engineer without depending on a centralized authority.
+* **Use Case:** Danika needs to be able to prove her credentials as an electrical engineer.
+* **Independence Benefits:** Danika holds her own credentials.
+No one ever needs to contact the issuer or any other cenralized authority, except possibly to verify a signature, but ideally the associated public key is held in a decentralized PKI.
+* **Privacy Benefits:** Danika choses when to reveal her credentials and to whom, without having to call back home to the issuing agency.
+* **Resilience Benefits:** Danika's credentials aren't lost if the issuing agency disappears.

 Danika is a credentialed electrical engineer who maintains her certification through continuing education.
 In past years she would have listed her credentials and then potential employers would have had to go to the certification board to verify them.
 This was ideal for no one, because most employers didn't check certifications (leaving them vulnerable), and if they did, the check was beholden to the certification board, who might fail to verify valid credentials for any number of reasons.